Home / Destinations / Singapore / The Perfect 5 Day Singapore Itinerary

 Half the size of London and yet with a higher population than Norway or New Zealand, Singapore is a fascinating place to visit.

-We’d recommend staying for five days in Singapore.
 Often overlooked as just a stopover between flights from and to other destinations, Singapore is well worth taking the time to explore.

 A vibrant garden city, Singapore is crammed with colourful neighbourhoods and an ever-growing list of sights to explore.
 The Lion City is very much a destination in its own right.

-Absolutely.
+Absolutely!
 You could easily spend more than five days in Singapore and still not manage to see everything there is to do here.

 Known for being an ultra-clean mini metropolis, Singapore has been a melting pot of Malay, Chinese, Indian, Peranakan and European cultures for centuries.